yahya010/yahya010.github.io/_portfolio/collaborative_filtering.md

 The NeuMF model outperformed our previous baselines—marking the first time we beat the hard benchmark—with surprisingly strong validation results.

-Achieving this required extensive tuning: we set the wishlist loss weight to $2.0$ (since MSE is less severe than binary cross-entropy, allowing a coefficient higher than 1), kept embedding and hidden layer sizes modest to prevent overfitting, and applied a relatively high weight decay $\lambda$ for regularization.
+Achieving this required extensive tuning: we set the wishlist loss weight to $$2.0$$ (since MSE is less severe than binary cross-entropy, allowing a coefficient higher than 1), kept embedding and hidden layer sizes modest to prevent overfitting, and applied a relatively high weight decay $$\lambda$$ for regularization.
 Too large a decay would prevent the model from learning (training loss wouldn’t decrease), so this configuration yielded the best overall performance.

 ## Method 6: Graph-Augmented NeuMF (GraphNeuMF)